 The main appeal of having a built-in or integrated refrigerator is that it matches your kitchen completely.
 The result is a very high-end look that instantly makes your kitchen more luxurious.
 Depending on the style you choose, it may even be possible to get a built-in fridge with a wine cooler or other special units attached.

-Freestanding fridges may not be able to disappear into your cabinets, but they still look very nice.
+A freestanding refrigerator may not be able to disappear into your cabinets, but it still looks very nice.
 These refrigerators can come in stainless steel, slate, and other high-end finishes that still give your kitchen the facelift it needs.

 Installation and Maintenance